ngarciaiii/archived_blog/_posts/2019-03-19-CompTIA-A+-Study-Guide.markdown

 I am going to get A+ certifications, both 901 and 902.
 Do I need to take the class to pass the exam? <b>Let's use the internet first.</b> There are probably better resources online, but I think these links below will do.

 Stumbled into these study guides below from [reddit][reddit].
-If you don't know what reddit is, it is literally the people of internet sharing information.
+If you don't know what [reddit][reddit] is, it is literally the people of internet sharing information.
 It might be hard to navigate as a first-timer.
 Get hang of it and you will find all the information just about <b>anything</b> you need.

 - [A+ 901 Study Guide][A+ 901 Study Guide]
 - [A+ 902 Study Guide][A+ 902 Study Guide]